hjr37/diff-gaussian-rasterization/README.md

 ```

 # Diff-gaussian-rasterization-Light (Ignore )
 In our proposed <a href="https://github.com/hjr37/CG-SLAM">CG-SLAM</a>, due to efficiency, we adopted this light version, in which we ignored parts that have a minimal impact on the pose estimation.
-Missing parts in this version have been highlighted in blue boxes in above images.
+Missing parts in this version have been highlighted in blue boxes in the above images.
+## Installation
+## Running Code
+## Output